Who Are We

 Jesus Centered

 Jesus reveals to us who God is and what God is like.
-Jesus models to us a new way of being in the world, but Christ is not only the model, he is also the means.
-After we turned away from God, Christ wooed us back with his sacrificial love poured out on the cross and with the power of his Resurrection.
+Jesus models a new way of being in the world, but Christ is not only the model, He is also the means.
+After we turned away from God, Christ wooed us back with His sacrificial love poured out on the cross and with the power of His Resurrection.

 Grace Saturated